Virtual IT is one of the top IT companies for organizations of all sizes throughout Nebraska, Iowa, Missouri, and Kansas.

 Did you know that 60% of small businesses usually close within six months and never reopen after suffering a cyberattack or data breach?
 This is because most threat actors often target the most critical network infrastructure that would bring you down in the event of a successful attack.
 Or, should we say, they usually hit where it hurts the most?

-Unlike larger organizations, SMBs lack vital resources, like redundant servers, that can help them survive or recover from such attacks.
+Unlike larger organizations, SMBs lack vital means and resources that can help them survive or recover from such attacks.
 Thankfully, there are still several defense lines that SMBs can pursue to avoid falling prey to the malicious threat actors.
 In particular, cybersecurity training is an invaluable strategy that can save your business from attacks, considering that human (employee) errors are the primary cause of cyber breaches.

 Let’s face it; the financial damages following a cybersecurity incident can break your small business.
 Furthermore, no high-profile customer, investor, or partner is willing to do business with an SMB if they can’t trust you with their confidential data.